 The first thing we did was call our 900 number to make sure it worked.
-By then it was getting dark so we drove over to the local high school football field because we needed a lot of space!
-I hadn’t gotten the money to Billy ahead of time so he couldn’t get the banners done by a professional.
-We had to do them ourselves.
+By then it was getting dark so we drove over to the local high school football field because we needed a lot of space.
+I hadn’t gotten the money to Billy ahead of time so he couldn’t get the banners done by a professional … we had to do them ourselves.
 I wasn’t sure what we were going to put on the banners but I didn’t have to worry, Billy had hired a consultant on business start-ups back in Memphis.
-He met the guy in some bar and, best as I could tell, for just $250.00 we had both a banner design penciled out on a cocktail napkin and a detailed rollout plan to boot!
-Billy and I spent half the night, with only his car’s headlights, painting four 4’ by 40’ signs on some white plastic roofing under liner that he had gotten a good deal on.
-He had two 100’ rolls, so we had a bunch left over.
+He met the guy in some bar and, best as I could tell, for just $250.00 we had both a banner design penciled out on a cocktail napkin and a detailed rollout plan to boot.
+Billy and I spent half the night, with only his car’s headlights, painting four four foot by forty foot signs on some white plastic roofing under liner that he had gotten a good deal on.
+He had two hundred foot rolls, so we had a bunch left over.

 Once we had the banners painted, rolled up, and put back in Billy’s car we returned to the motel to go over our rollout plan and get a little sleep.”

-“According the rollout plan, we had to strike hard and fast!
+Dead serious, Abner continued–“According the rollout plan, we had to strike hard and fast.
 The next morning, Sunday, we started our run at 6:00 and by 10:30 we had all of our banners strung out.
-We had them in Searcy, Conway, Malvern, and Pine Bluff and all but one were hung high up on the 3rd or 4th floor!
-Each banner was located so that, after services, the church goers would be looking straight up at them as they were standing on the church steps, shaking the preacher’s hand, and telling him how much they enjoyed his sermon!
-We even gave our business a name: INDIGNATION INDUSTRIES.”
+We had them in Searcy, Conway, Malvern, and Pine Bluff and all but one were hung high up on the third or forth floor.
+Each banner was located so that, after services, the church goers would be looking straight up at them as they were standing on the church steps, shaking the preacher’s hand, and telling him how much they enjoyed his sermon.
+We even gave our business a name … INDIGNATION INDUSTRIES.”

 Reaching over his brother’s head, he brought a manila envelope down from a shelf and pulled out a Polaroid snapshot.
-It was a picture of an old red brick 4-storied hotel complete with arched windows and black iron fire escapes.
-I wasn’t sure what town it was in but it could have been Atlanta before Sherman struck the match!
-What was also in the photo was something that you would never find pictured in any old Civil War tintype!
-A white banner with crude red lettering was spread between the broken paned corner windows of the top floor.
+It was a picture of an old red brick four storied hotel complete with arched windows and black iron fire escapes.
+I wasn’t sure what town it was in but it could have been Atlanta before Sherman struck the match.
+What was also in the photo was something that you would never find pictured in any old Civil War tintype … a dirty grass stained white banner with crude red lettering spread between the broken paned corner windows of the top floor.